google-gemini/computer-use-preview/README.md

 ## Evaluations

-The `hud_eval.py` script allows you to run automated evaluations against HUD datasets using the new MCP protocol:
+The `hud_eval.py` script allows you to run automated evaluations against HUD datasets using the MCP protocol:

 ```bash
 # Run a HuggingFace dataset